Vanguard Robo-Advisor Expert Review

 The Vanguard robo uses basic portfolio allocation methods that are typical of robo-advisors.
-An algorithm creates a portfolio for each client, based on the client’s goals and risk tolerance.
-But Vanguard robo investing adds direct human involvement in the process.
+A computer algorithm creates a portfolio for each client, based your goals and risk tolerance.
+But here’s where Vangaurd is distinct from many competitors.
+Vanguard’s robo-advisor adds direct human financial advisors to the process.
 Your contact with the service is handled by an individual financial advisor, who acts as the point person in establishing your account and portfolio.

-Along the way, and depending on the size of your portfolio, you will have access to a human financial advisor at all times.
+Along the way, and depending on the size of your portfolio, you will have access to a dedicated or group of human financial advisors at all times.

 Your Vanguard Financial Advisor Investment Minimums and Service Levels

-While you won’t have a personal advisor, this may not be the disadvantage that it seems.
+While accounts valued at less than $500,000 don’t have a dedicated financial advisor, this may not be the disadvantage that it seems.
 Vanguard is known for excellent customer service, and each advisor is thoroughly trained in Vanguard’s systems and methods of investing in low-cost index funds.
 As well, any advisor who you contact has full access to your account profile.

 The obvious advantage of this method of advisor contact is that you can have a remote, but face-to-face meeting.
 It also helps if either you or the advisor needs to bring visual aids into the discussion.

-Unlike other robo-advisors, Vanguard doesn’t provide tax-loss harvesting on an across-the-board basis.
-Instead, it is provided on a client by client basis.
+Unlike other robo-advisors, Vanguard provides tax-loss harvesting on a case-by-case basis.
 However, Vanguard still engages in tax-advantaged investing with your account.
 In doing so, they allocate assets based on the taxability of that account.
 For example, interest and dividend bearing investments, with higher tax obligations might be held in tax-advantaged retirement plans.
 Growth type investments would be held in taxable accounts, where they can take advantage of favorable long-term capital gains tax rates.

 The Vanguard Financial Advisor Services Low Fee Advantage

 Naturally, the whole concept of robo-advisors is tailor-made for investors who prefer hands off management.
 But one major area where Vanguard robo-advisor stands out is the fact that the service includes a human advisor.
-Most robo-advisors specifically exclude human advisors in order to keep investment management fees low.
+Many robo-advisors lack human advisors in order to keep investment management fees low.
 But Vanguard gives you access to a human advisor whenever you feel the need.

 That can be especially comforting during those times when the financial markets are not cooperating with your long-term plans.
+In other words, when maket’s crash, it’s helpful to have someone to talk you off a ledge.
 Sometimes just having a coach letting you know to stay the course is just what you need during those difficult times.